PSFs of coadded images: Linear coaddition schemes

 \subsection{Direct illustration}

-A natural choice for weighting is inverse variance weighting, to achieve an optimal signal-to-noise in the detection of objects in the coadd\footnote{Inverse variance weighting is {\em statistically} optimal unless one adopts more general linear coadd estimators involving a matrix product, as in the Kaiser approach.}.
-We therefore define a fully spatially varying optimal weight for each image:
+A natural choice for weighting is inverse variance weighting\footnote{Inverse variance weighting is {\em statistically} optimal for estimates of the flux in the case that the samples are drawn from the same underlying distribution, unless one adopts more general linear coadd estimator involving a matrix product, as in the Kaiser approach \citep{Kaiser}.
+Given the assumption that the samples are drawn from the same underlying distribution, which is not generally the case for multiple observed images of the sky due to the differing PSF in those images, the inverse variance weight is not actually statistically optimal for coaddition in practice, besides the issues pointed out with this coaddition method in the main text.}.
+We therefore define a fully spatially varying weight for each image:

-\irresponse{where $B_i$ is the background level as before.} Combining Eqs.~\eqref{eq:lincoadd} and~\eqref{eq:optweight}, the coadded image with this optimal weight is defined as
+\irresponse{where $B_i$ is the background level as before.} Combining Eqs.~\eqref{eq:lincoadd} and~\eqref{eq:optweight}, the coadded image with this inverse variance weight is defined as

 To illustrate the impact of weight functions, we presume we are viewing an image of a single star.
 In this case, we can assume that the sky scene consists of a \irresponse{Dirac} delta function at the center of our image, $(x_0,y_0) = (0,0)$, so $T(x,y)=f_\text{star}\delta(x,y)$, and therefore $I_i(x,y)=f_\text{star}P_i(x,y)$ where $f_\text{star}$ is the total star flux.
 We further assume that the PSFs and backgrounds in the images \irresponse{may} in general differ from each other, but are spatially constant, i.e., $B_i(x,y)=B_i$.
 For simplicity, we consider three PSFs that are described as Gaussians with $\sigma=0.5$, $1.5$ and $3.0$ (arbitrary units), and using the same background level of $B=10$ for each.
 We then ask the question of what does the coadd look like for different values of $f_\text{star}$?
 The result is shown in Figure~\ref{fig:coadd_psf}.